Bachelor of Digital Media and Communications

 Teaching methods include lectures, tutorials, seminars, field trips and online forums, plus individual access to facilities for special projects and one-on-one research supervision.
 All units in the Bachelor of Digital Media and Communication have online learning materials and utilise audiovisual technologies such as streaming audio and video, podcasts and online lectures, and social media technologies.
 Students gain access to a variety of industry-standard equipment including computers, cameras, microphones, sound mixers, and lighting equipment.

-Please note: Distance education students are required to attend compulsory weekend residential workshops for some units.
+Please note: Online students are required to attend compulsory weekend residential workshops for some units.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.